-- Performance Share Units granted in 2020 are disclosed at market value, which corresponds to CHF 107.10. - Please also refer to the explanations provided on page 47.
+- Performance Share Units granted in 2021 are disclosed at market value, which corresponds to - Please also refer to the explanations provided on page 49.

-Pavout levels
+Payout levels

-- The Short-Term Bonus payout for the CEO was 113% in 2020, based on the achievement of Group quantitative and qualitative objectives (2019: 117%). - The Performance Share Units granted in 2018 vest in February 2021 with a payout of 177% of the initial PSU award (PSUs granted in 2017 vested in 2020 with a payout of 189%).
+- The Short-Term Bonus payout for the CEO was 109.2% in 2021, based on the achievement of Group quantitative and qualitative objectives and the ESG objectives (2020: 113%). - The Performance Share Units granted in 2019 vest in February 2022 with a payout of 114% of the initial PSU award (PSUs granted in 2018 vested in 2021 with a payout of 177%).

-(b) The Performance Shares are valued at the average closing price of the first ten trading days, after the publication of the 2020 annual results.
-The 2019 amounts have been restated from the fair value to market value.
+(b) The Performance Shares are valued at the average closing price of the first ten trading days, after the publication of the annual results.

 (c) Since the Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 518 006 in 2020 and CHF 459 475 in 2019.
+The additional cost to the Company taking into account full social security employer contributions is CHF 512 732 in 2021 and CHF 518 006 in 2020.